lv12926bp-boop/Powerschool-Final-Year-Grade-Calculator/README.md

 After you have chosen your desired class, input all 5 grade for each quarter and final exam.
 At the end of all input your final year score will be visible.
 All done with 100% accuracy, based on original Powerschool calculating formulas.
+NOTE: This code has only been run and tested on CMU CS Academy.
+You may attempt to run the code on a different platfomr (must be Python language!).
+ONLY AT YOUR OWN RISK.